asseco-pst/watch-your-language/this-and-object-prototypes.md

 # Class vs Prototypes

-Unlike Java or other languages that implement the class/inheritance pattern, JavaScript implements prototypical inheritance.
+Unlike Java or other languages that implement the class/inheritance pattern, JavaScript implements prototypal inheritance.

 Prototypes were a design choice made to try and emulate classical classes.

 You can see a function as a constructor (since only functions have the `.prototype` method) responsible for creating new instances while prototype would be any object to serve as a method.

-Beware that prototypes must be assigned using `Object.create()` or `new` so that they don't maintain reference has shown in the example before.
+Beware that prototypes must be assigned using `Object.create()` or `new` so that they don't maintain reference as shown in the example before.

 Sounds confusing?
-That's normal, this was not very well designed in JS which makes for an harder time to explain and to understand, let's make it easier by seeing how you can implement both both `class` and `prototype` in JS
+That's normal, this was not very well designed in JS which makes for an harder time to explain and to understand, let's make it easier by seeing how you can implement both `class` and `prototype` in JS

 Note: As of `ES6` the `class` keyword was implemented which is just "syntactic sugar", it's the same as saying that it's not the same as Java classes, it's just running `prototypes` "under the hood".